-- Perforce triggers are user-written programs or scripts that are called by a Perforce server whenever certain operations (such as changelist submissions, changes to forms, attempts by users to log in or change passwords) are performed.
-If the script returns a value of 0, the operation continues; if the script returns any other value, the operation fails. - Daemons run at predetermined times, looking for changes to the Perforce metadata.
-When a daemon determines that the state of the depot has changed in some specified way, it runs other commands.
-For example, a daemon might look for newly submitted changelists and send email to users interested in tracking changes to those files.
-Perforce provides a number of tools that make writing daemons easier.
+Perforce triggers are user-written programs or scripts that are called by a Perforce server whenever certain operations (such as changelist submits, changes to forms, attempts by users to log in or change passwords) are performed.
+If the script returns a value of 0, the operation continues; if the script returns any other value, the operation fails.